cjacker/opensource-toolchain-esp32/README.md

 ./install.sh esp32
 ```

-After download and setup finished, you may found the `xtensa-esp32s3-elf-gcc` is not on your PATH. you need setup env vars first by:
+After download and setup finished, you need setup ENV first by:
 ```
 . $HOME/esp/esp-idf/export.sh
 ```

-If you plan to use esp-idf frequently, please append it to `~/.bashrc`.
+It's better to append it to `~/.bashrc`.

 ## Build blink demo